Dog Dewclaw Injuries: Everything You Need to Know

 When a dog’s dewclaw is torn or broken, the “quick” of the nail is often left exposed.
 The quick of the nail houses the nail’s nerves and blood supply, so it is incredibly painful when injured.
 An exposed quick is so sensitive that even cold air can feel uncomfortable.

-Torn or broken dewclaws require medical attention.
-A bandage or styptic powder can be applied at home to help stop any bleeding, but this should not be a substitute for veterinary care.
+As a temporary fix, you can apply a bandage or styptic powder at home to help stop bleeding.
+But this should not be a substitute for immediate veterinary care.

-When your dog tears or breaks a dewclaw, the veterinarian will need to remove any part of the nail that is mobile or only partially attached, as any mobility of the nail will continue to irritate the exposed quick.
+When your dog tears or breaks a dewclaw, the veterinarian will need to remove any part of the nail that is mobile or only partially attached.
+This is because any movement of the damaged nail will continue to irritate the exposed quick.

 Next, they will clean the area carefully with an antiseptic solution and shave the hair away from the nail to prevent infection.
-Additionally, a bandage may be applied to the paw for a few days to help protect the sensitive quick.
+Your vet may also bandage the paw for a few days to help protect the sensitive quick.

-It is very important to ensure the bandage is not so tight it limits circulation to the rest of the paw, as that could cause serious complications.
+To avoid complications, it’s very important to ensure the bandage is not so tight that it limits circulation to the rest of the paw.
 It is also important to keep your pup from chewing at their injury site, tearing off their bandages, or licking the dewclaw, which can cause infection.

-If you don’t want to worry about keeping constant watch over the recovering patient, there are several ways to prevent unwanted chewing or licking during recovery.
-One option is to put an Elizabethan collar (commonly called an e-collar) on your dog, like the BUSTER Comfort Collar.
-This flexible, transparent cone restricts your dog’s access to certain areas of their body, without obstructing their vision.
+If you don’t want to worry about keeping constant watch over the recovering patient, here are some things that can aid their recovery.
+If your dog is licking their dew claw or chewing the bandage, an Elizabethan collar (commonly called an e-collar) like the BUSTER Comfort Collar may help.
 There are also specially designed wound covers, like the KRUUSE Chew-Stop Bandage, that are impregnated with a non-toxic bitter flavor to prevent chewing.

 Finally, your veterinarian will likely prescribe your dog pain relief medications and antibiotics.